AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Experiments and Results

 \subsection{Efficiency}

 In this section, we evaluate the computational efficiency of our method.
 We test all 8 models with 1,000 images each, recording the average runtime for comparison.
-Due to memory constraints, we use \texttt{bf16} precision for FLUX~\cite{FLUX} and SD3.5~\cite{SD3.5}, while the remaining six models are run with \texttt{fp32} precision.
-LatentTracer~\cite{LatentTracer} initializes gradient optimization using encoded representations of the input images, while RONAN~\cite{RONAN} uses random initialization and thus requires more optimization steps.
+Due to memory constraints, we use \texttt{bf16} precision for FLUX and SD3.5, while the remaining six models are run with \texttt{fp32} precision.
+LatentTracer initializes gradient optimization using encoded representations of the input images, while RONAN uses random initialization and thus requires more optimization steps.
 Hence, our comparison focuses on LatentTracer as the more efficient baseline.
-As shown in Table~\ref{table-3}, AEDR achieves a remarkable improvement in runtime efficiency, requiring only 1\% of the runtime of LatentTracer~\cite{LatentTracer}.
-This gain is primarily attributed to AEDR’s design, which replaces iterative gradient-based optimization with two simple forward passes through the autoencoder.
+As shown in Table~\ref{table-3}, AEDR achieves an approximately \textbf{100$\times$} speedup in runtime efficiency by replacing iterative gradient-based optimization with two simple forward passes through the autoencoder.